Cloning Vector: Definition, Types, Examples, Diagram, Technique

 What is a Cloning Vector?

 Cloning vectors are basic tools in genetic engineering and biotechnology.
-These vectors are vehicles that introduce foreign genetic material into host cells.
+They are vehicles that introduce foreign genetic material into host cells.
 In simple words, cloning vectors help transfer the foreign material into the host cell.
-These are the tools that help scientists manipulate the genetic make-up of genes and thereafter enable recombinant DNA leading to further research work in many fields, including medicine and agriculture.
+These tools help scientists manipulate the genetic makeup of genes and thereafter enable recombinant DNA, leading to further research work in many fields, including medicine and agriculture.

 Essential Features of Cloning Vectors

-• Origin of Replication (Ori): The vector can replicate in the host cell independently, using this sequence.
+• Origin of Replication (Ori): Using this sequence, the vector can replicate independently in the host cell.

 • Selectable Markers: This part contains a gene for antibiotic resistance or other markers (for example, ampR for resistance to ampicillin or lacZ for blue-white screening) to identify cells harbouring the vector.

-• Multiple Cloning Sites (MCS): Brief DNA sequences that comprise various restriction sites for the insertion of foreign DNA fragments.
+• Multiple Cloning Sites (MCS): Small DNA sequences comprising various restriction sites for inserting foreign DNA fragments.

 NEET Highest Scoring Chapters & Topics